Rules for adjustment and firing

 inadequate maintenance of the materiel and so on.
 Fire for adjustment (пристрелка).
 The purpose of the adjustment in elevation (определение

-на мерника) was to find
+на мерника)

-projectile employed.
+the projectile employed.
 The most probable distance was at the middle of the

 bracket obtained firing a shot in front and another behind the target